How Naturopathic Medicine Can Improve FertilityLearn how naturopathic approaches to addressing fertility can help couples conceive quickly and safely.

-“What I have found to help personally and in practice is cleaning up the diet, taking the right prenatal supplements, acupuncture, and exercise,” Dr. Seitz says.
-She recommends the following:
+“What I have found to help personally and in practice is cleaning up the diet, taking the right prenatal supplements, acupuncture, and exercise.
+I recommend the following:

 - Change to a whole foods diet (increase protein, healthy fats, fruits, and veggies) and eliminate fried foods and sugary foods and drinks.

 - Take the right supplements (prenatals, probiotics, fish oil, vitamin D) that can support the body while a woman is trying to conceive, during pregnancy, and postpartum.

 - Try acupuncture to help with stress reduction, which can be a reason why a woman is not conceiving.
 Acupuncture can also help with menstrual issues such as ovulation irregularity, menstrual pain, and PMS.

 - A healthy weight can be beneficial for improving fertility but also can help during pregnancy and labor.”

 “In my practice, I help women improve their quality of sleep, optimize their intake of healthy sources of protein, and develop effective coping strategies for significant stressors in their daily routine, which often include the stress, anxiety, and grief of their fertility challenges,” says Dr. Blesoff.
 “I use herbal medicine to address this, in addition to a referral for counseling, therapy, and acupuncture.”